Recovery Court

 Purpose and Background of Recovery Courts

-Recovery treatment courts, sometimes simply referred to as “recovery courts”, are specially designed, treatment focused programs.
-The purpose is to reduce recidivism and substance abuse among nonviolent, drug addicted, chronic criminal offenders.
-Stated another way by the National Association of Drug Court Professionals, recovery courts are “a sentencing alternative that provides life-saving treatment to people living with serious substance use disorder and mental health conditions.”
+Recovery treatment courts, sometimes simply referred to as “recovery courts,” are specially-designed, treatment-focused programs.
+The purpose is to reduce recidivism and substance abuse among nonviolent, chronic criminal offenders with substance use disorders.
+The National Association of Drug Court Professionals considers recovery courts “a sentencing alternative that provides life-saving treatment to people living with serious substance use disorder and mental health conditions.”

 Key facts about recovery treatment courts:

-- Research based evidence reveals that recovery courts are most successful when they are based upon established principles – 10 Components (See list on this website).
+• Research-based evidence reveals that recovery courts are most successful when they are based upon established principles known as the 10 Components.

 For more information about drug treatment courts visit the following websites: